saltastro/flask-start-setup/README.md

 | testing | `TEST_` |
 | production | no prefix |

 The script `run_tests.sh` uses the testing configuration.
-If you launch the server with the `manage.py` script, the development configuration is used.
 Code deployed to a remote server uses the production configuration.
+Otherwise the configuration specified by the `FLASK_APP_CONFIG` environment variable.

 For example, if the content of the file `env_var_prefix` is `MY_APP` an environment variable name for the development configuration could be `MY_APP_DEV_DATABASE_URI`.